Skip to main content

 Traces generated by MLflow are compatible with the OpenTelemetry trace specs.
 Therefore, MLflow traces can be exported to various observability solutions that support OpenTelemetry.

 By default, MLflow exports traces to the MLflow Tracking Server.
-To enable exporting traces to an OpenTelemetry Collector, set the OTEL_EXPORTER_OTLP_ENDPOINT environment variable (or OTEL_EXPORTER_OTLP_TRACES_ENDPOINT) to the target URL of the OpenTelemetry Collector before starting any trace.
+To export traces only to an OpenTelemetry Collector instead, set the OTEL_EXPORTER_OTLP_ENDPOINT environment variable (or OTEL_EXPORTER_OTLP_TRACES_ENDPOINT) to the target URL of the OpenTelemetry Collector before starting any trace.

 Python